athcn/comp3005-project-v2/README.md

 ```

 ### Information about Project
+This is a health and fitness web application that can run locally on your computer!
+Designed to track people's health but also as a management tool for organizing sessions and billing.

-This was implemented using NodeJS with a React/Vite frontend and an ExpressJS server running as the backend using [`postgresjs`](https://github.com/porsager/postgres) as the library for the backend to talk to the database.
+This was implemented using NodeJS with a [React/Vite](https://vitejs.dev/guide/) frontend and an [ExpressJS](https://expressjs.com/) server running as the backend using [`postgresjs`](https://github.com/porsager/postgres) as the library for the backend to talk to the relational database.

-The UI is using [`React Bootstrap`](https://react-bootstrap.netlify.app/) as a framework to build it quicker.
+The UI is using [`React Bootstrap`](https://react-bootstrap.netlify.app/) as a framework to build it quicker, it is the same as Bootstrap but built into the component style that React tends to use.

 **File Structure**
-- `documentation` holds the diagrams and report
+- `documentation` holds the diagrams
 - `SQL` holds the `.sql` files
 - `webapp` holds the implementation of the project as a Web application

+>Note: There may appear to be many errors in the project from VS code's perspective.
+This is due to this project being built in **TypeScript** and it does not like using **any** or implicit **any**

 #### Assumptions
 - **Members** are able to create 1:1 personal sessions with the Trainer using their available time